 Other poems to publish my Morse code poetry include Brief and tissue in DEEP SOUTH.
 In tissue I breath using Anuloma Viloma (alternate nostril breathing).
 The dot is to be the in-breath via the left nostril the dash is to be the out-breath via the right nostril.

-A version of this poem, again the code and layout, as well as title, has been used by weaver Michelle Mayn: http://michellemayn.blogspot.co.nz/.
-In ‘Streaming Tears’ and ‘Streaming Tears III’ Michelle Mayn takes this phrase streaming tears from my poem, ’tissue’.
-Her woven pieces reference my vertically tilted Morse code (to give them impression of streaming / raining down the page.
-You can see a publication of my visual Morse poem here in Deep South, 2013 http://www.otago.ac.nz/deepsouth/2013/KellyMalone.html).
+A version of this poem, again the code and layout, as well as title, has been used by weaver Michelle Mayn.
+In ‘Streaming Tears‘ and ‘Streaming Tears III‘ Michelle Mayn takes my phrase streaming tears from my poem, ’tissue’.
+Her woven pieces reference my vertically tilted Morse code (which I used to give the Morse code the impression of streaming / raining down the page).
+You can see a publication of my visual Morse poem here in Deep South, 2013.